brugr9/UEPluginVolumeCreator/README.md

 #### 4.4.6.
 Light Source Actor

 Plugin "Volume Creator" provides with a Light Source Actor (Blueprint Class: `BP_LightSource`), which can optionally be attached to a volume rendering actor.
-The Light Source Actor will serve as static lighting source to illuminate the volume rendering.
-Its `SpotLightComponent` parameters are simulating an operating theatre light (see figure 4.4.6.2.).
-By default, the lighting is intended only for the DVR.
-It is up to the game developer whether the light should also affect the world and ray tracing.
+The Light Source Actor serves as static lighting source to illuminate the volume rendering.

 ![Blueprint Actor BP_LightSource in Viewport](Docs/BP_LightSource.png "Blueprint Actor BP_LightSource in Viewport")<br>*Fig. 4.4.6.1.: Blueprint Actor BP_LightSource &ndash; Viewport*

+Its `SpotLightComponent` parameters are simulating an operating theatre light source (see figure 4.4.6.2.).
+By default

+* A temperature of 5'000K is used (cp.
+[VivoSurgical])
+* Lumen is used as Intensity Units (cp.
+[UEDoc, Physical Lighting Units])
+* As light field diameter D50 parameter "Inner Cone Angle" and as light field diameter D10 parameter "Outer Cone Angle" are used (cp.
+[21], see also [Wikipedia, Surgical lighting])

 ![Blueprint Actor BP_LightSource Details Panel](Docs/BP_LightSource-DetailsPanel.png "Blueprint Actor BP_LightSource Details Panel")<br>*Fig. 4.4.6.2.: Blueprint Actor BP_LightSource &ndash; Details Panel*

 Parameter (see figure 'Details Panel'):

 * Category 'Transform':
-  * Mobility: Static
+  * Mobility: `Static`
 * Category 'Light':
   * Intensity (Brightness): `1700.0` lm
   * Attenuation Radius: `250.0`
+  * Inner Cone Angle: `5.0`
   * Outer Cone Angle: `10.0`
-  * Temperature: `5100.0` K (cp.
-[21])
+  * Temperature: `5100.0` K
   * User Temperature: `true`
-  * Affects World: `false`
-  * Intensity Units: `Lumen` (see [UEDoc, Physical Lighting Units])
+  * Intensity Units: `Lumen`
-  * Cast Ray Tracing Shadows: `false`
-  * Affect Ray Tracing Reflections: `false`
-  * Affect Ray Tracing Global Illumination: `false`
 * Category 'Volume Creator':
   * none

+From [UEDoc, Physical Lighting Units]:
+> Spot Lights can select between the following lighting units:
+> * Candela (cd) is a measure of luminous intensity emitted uniformly across a solid angle of one steradian (sr).
+For example, a light set to 1000 cd would measure 1000 lux at one meter.
+> * Lumen (lm) is a measure of the luminous flux emitted into the angle of one steradian.
+In photometry, luminous flux (or luminous power) is the measure of the perceived power of light.
+No matter its distribution (wide or narrow spot), the total amount of energy emitted will be the same.
+>
+> [...]
+> Note that when the intensity of a light is defined in Candelas, it is unaffected by its cone angle.
+Otherwise, when the light intensity is defined in Lumens, its luminous power only applies to the solid angle affected by the light, in Steradians (sr).
+>
+> For Spot Lights, the solid angle is defined by 2π * (1 - cos(θ)), where θ is the light cone half angle:
+> * Illuminance (1 lm) ≈ 99.5 / (1 - cos(θ)) * Illuminance (1 unitless)
+>
+> For the default cone, θ = 44° and the solid angle is about 1.76 sr :
+> * Illuminance (1 lm) ≈ 354 * Illuminance (1 unitless) for default Spot Lights.
+> * Illuminance (1 cd) ≈ 1.76 * Illuminance (1 lm) for default Spot Lights.
+>
+> The smaller the cone angle, the stronger the surface illumination from the light will be when the light intensity is expressed in Lumens.

+Notes: By default, the light does affect the world and also ray tracing shadows, reflections and global illumination.
+It is up to the game developer to disable these parameters.

 ![Level Blueprint, SpawnActor Light Source Actor](Docs/BP_LightSource-SpawnActor.png "Level Blueprint, SpawnActor Light Source Actor")<br>*Fig. 4.4.6.3.: Level Blueprint, SpawnActor Light Source Actor*